204+ orders placed in your location

 If the kidneys are damaged or impaired due to other factors, they lose their ability to filter.
 Damaged kidneys allow detectable amounts of protein to leak into the urine.
 The presence of albumin in the urine can be detected using a dipstick test.

-The urine protein creatinine ratio test measures protein and creatinine levels in the urine sample.
+Urine protein creatinine ratio test measures protein and creatinine levels in the urine sample.
 Normal protein excretion in the urine is less than 150 mg per day, while albumin excretion is less than 30 mg per day.
 This test estimates the amount of protein you excrete in your urine per day and does not require collecting a 24-hour sample of your urine for testing.

 Infections, stress, pregnancy, nutrition, cold exposure and intense exercise can cause temporary elevations in levels.
 Protein and creatinine in the urine for an extended time may indicate renal damage.
-Abnormal protein creatinine ratio in the urine due to underlying conditions requires more testing to discover the cause.
+Abnormal protein creatinine ratio in the urine due to underlying condition requires more testing to discover the cause.

 Urine protein tests come in a variety of forms, including: